joekimga/python-api-challenge/README.md

   * Zero cloudiness.

   * Drop any rows that don't contain all three conditions.
 You want to be sure the weather is ideal.

-  * **Note:** Feel free to adjust to your specifications but be sure to limit the number of rows returned by your API requests to a reasonable number.

-* Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

-* Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

   ![hotel map](Images/hotel_map.png)